iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 Unfortunately, most of the alternatives run older versions of Ubuntu or Debian which aren't compatible with most recent versions of OctoPrint which requires Python 3.6 as a minimum.

 This guide will go through configuring OctoPrint under Ubuntu 16.04.
-Specifically the flavour released by Orange Pi which i'm using with the Orange Pi Zero R1.
+Specifically the flavour released by Orange Pi which i'm using with the Orange Pi Zero R1 but it should be fairly similar for other Single Board Computers (SBC's).

+Please note however that this isn't an endorsement for the Orange Pi Zero R1.
+The reason i'm using it is because it was the only SBC I had lying around.
+As a general rule however, you should use an SBC with at least 2 CPU cores, and 1GB of RAM.

+Finally, if you're using another board which has a different default username other than orangepi, you'll need to modify any of the commands which mention orangepi and replace it with your username whether that be pi, bananapi, ubuntu etc.

 ### Items Needed

 1. A single board computer such as the Orange Pi Zero or Banana Pi Zero etc.
 2. Access to the SBC via its default SSH credentials

-### (Optional but highly recommended) create a dedicated pi user
+### (Optional but highly recommended) Create a dedicated pi user

 I run a couple of 3D printers via OctoPrint and most use a Raspberry Pi 4 or a Raspberry Pi Zero W depending on whether they're running webcams or not.
 I personally like that all of my installations look and feel the same way as that'll make it easier to make changes to them.